 Spooky Season for Sipping

 Toast the season with a shriek or two and plenty of laughs with an evening out among friends at Granite Heights Winery.
 Granite Heights Winery pairs two fall favorites – wine and haunted houses – together in their Second Annual Haunted Wine Tours.
 A wine made on-premises is paired with each scene as you tour the haunted barn.
-Tours are 30-45 minutes on Fridays and Saturdays from October 20th to October 28th for $35, though tickets are selling out fast!
+Tours are 30-45 minutes on Fridays and Saturdays from October 21nd and October 28th for $41, though tickets are selling out fast!
 The Winery says the challenge is to NOT “spill your wine” amid all the excitement!

 To take part in an unprecedently sophisticated Halloween experience, look no further than the 2022 Winemaker’s Dinner at Molon Lave Vineyards.
 On Saturday, October 28, at 6:30pm, enjoy a five-course meal that will leave you with a new appreciation for the saying “chef’s kiss.”
 Each course is paired with a carefully selected, handcrafted wine (think shrimp and crab ravioli in a saffron cream sauce paired with Molon Lave’s “Dedication” – and that’s just the first course!).
 Live music from Heartstrings will be your soundtrack to this culinary adventure.
 Don’t forget to come dressed in your best costume for some spooktacular contest fun.
 Who knows, you may even win a prize if your costume is voted one of the top three of the evening!